Home > Clinics > Prostate Clinic > Prostate Cancer Screening and Investigations

 Further analysis of PSA levels can provide additional insights, such as:

-- PSA Density: The PSA level relative to prostate size (measured via MRI or ultrasound).
+- PSA Density: The PSA level relative to prostate size (measured via MRI scans or ultrasound).

 - PSA Velocity: The rate at which PSA levels increase over time, which may indicate more aggressive disease.